 Greg Grandin is the author of the other book endorsed by Hugo Chavez on his 2006 New York visit: Empire’s Workshop: Latin America, the United States, and the Rise of the New Imperialism, published in American Empire Project Series by Metropolitan Books.

-Karen J. Greenberg, a TomDispatch regular, is the director of the Center on National Security at Fordham Law and author of Subtle Tools: The Dismantling of American Democracy from the War on Terror to Donald Trump (Princeton University Press), soon to be out in paperback.
-Kevin Ruane, Claudia Bennett, and Ava Gagliardi contributed research for this article.
+Karen J. Greenberg, a TomDispatch regular, is the director of the Center on National Security at Fordham Law.
+Her most recent book is Subtle Tools: The Dismantling of American Democracy from the War on Terror to Donald Trump, now out in paperback.
+Claudia Bennett and Ava Gagliardi contributed research for this article.

 Glenn Greenwald is a former constitutional and civil rights litigator and a current contributing writer at Salon.com.
 He is the author of two New York Times bestselling books on the Bush administration’s executive power and foreign policy abuses.
 His just-released book, With Liberty and Justice for Some: How the Law Is Used to Destroy Equality and Protect the Powerful (Metropolitan Books) is a scathing indictment of America’s two-tiered system of justice He is the recipient of the first annual I.F.
 Stone Award for Independent Journalism.

-William D. Hartung, a TomDispatch regular, is a senior research fellow at the Quincy Institute for Responsible Statecraft and the author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex.
+William D. Hartung, a TomDispatch regular, is a senior research fellow at the Quincy Institute for Responsible Statecraft and the author of “More Money, Less Security: Pentagon Spending and Strategy in the Biden Administration.”